 Taipei is the largest city in Taiwan and is the de facto capital of the Republic of China.
 As the capital of the Republic of China, Taipei has been at the centre of rapid economic development in the country and has now become one of the global cities in the production of high technology and its components.
 Taiwan is in Eastern Asia, and comprises islands bordering the East China Sea, Philippine Sea, South China Sea, and Taiwan Strait, north of the Philippines, off the south-eastern coast of China.
 The climate is tropical marine with a rainy monsoon season (June to August) and persistent and extensive cloudiness all year.
 The official language is Mandarin Chinese.
 Many people also speak Taiwanese and one or two other local dialects.
 Many Taiwanese business people have travelled to Hong Kong or the US and speak good English, but it is unwise to assume that a Taiwanese business partner will speak English, and it is worth picking up a few phrases of Chinese.
 The main religions are Taoism, Buddhism and Christianity.
 The economy of Taiwan is a dynamic capitalist economy.
 Real growth in GDP has averaged about 8% during the past three decades.
 The service sector makes up 73% of the economy.
 Expatriate business dress is conservative.
 The security risk for expatriates in Taiwan is low.
 Risks include low levels of petty crime.
 Other risks include earthquakes, flooding and landslides.
 The currency of Taiwan is the Taiwan Dollar (TWD).
 While ATMs are available not all international cards are accepted.
 Major credit cards are accepted at most shops and restaurants.
 Medical facilities are adequate for routine, emergency and outpatient treatment.
 The cost of treatment for expatriates can be high.
 Any medical treatment is required to be paid for on a cash basis.
 Cases of dengue fever have been reported.
-The population of Taipei is 7 Million (2016 est.), while the inflation rate is 0.77% (July 2017).
+The population of Taipei is 8.5 Million (Urban) (2019 est.), while the inflation rate (CPI) is 0.39% for Taiwan as at October 2019.
+Xpatulator Hypothetical Tax for Taiwan is based on the current personal income tax rates which are progressive up to 40%.

 Cost Of Living